FriendsOfShopware/shopmon/README.md

 - Shopware Version and Security Updates
 - Show all installed extension and extension updates
 - Show info on scheduled tasks and queue
-- Run a daily check with pagespeed to see decreasing performance
+- Run a daily check with sitespeed to see decreasing performance
 - Clear shop cache

 ## Requirements (self hosted)